Britons in India: Contemporary era

 India's 1947 independence from British rule saw the departure of British troops; the last regiment left in February 1948.
 British-run firms also had rapidly lost ground in the Indian economy from World War I onwards.

 Impact

 Cuisine

 Food played a role in how the British adapted to the local climate; a variety of "sick food" guides were available.
 To counter the high rate of death to tropical disease, Britons used the medicinal quinine; however, to mask its taste, they would mix it with soda and sugar, giving rise to "tonic water", a natural complement to gin.

 Music

 Western forms of music first came to India during British rule, with certain American forms of music such as jazz also becoming established by the 20th century with some British involvement.

 Prostitution

-Steady influx of British troops into India was vital in setting up of organised prostitution in India, which persisted even after independence.
+A steady influx of British troops into India was vital in setting up of organised prostitution in India, which persisted even after independence.